tchintchie/whgscraper/README.md

 # whgscraper
-scraping a website looking for apartments
+scraping a website looking for apartments and organizing them in a pandas DataFrame.
+TODO: scrape through pagination